LeonardoZanotti/memory-game/README.md

 The Fonts folder, where have some fonts of the game.
 The Scene folder, it has the Unity files of the scenes of the game.

 Leonardo Zanotti

+Memory game #1.0 -
+	First Version

+Memory Game #1.1 -
+	Some files aren't necessary, so i delete him of the game